 People, Animals & the Earth.
 Better Together.

 About Sanctuary One

 Located on 55 acres in Oregon's beautiful Applegate valley, Sanctuary One was established in 2007 as the nation's first care farm.
 It was founded by a small group of visionaries who, despite all the naysayers, never wavered in their belief in the Sanctuary’s mission: to be a safe place for animals and a healing place for people while promoting environmental stewardship.

 Sanctuary One provides a safe home to rescued farm animals and house pets.
 Elderly, disabled, chronically ill, and emotionally traumatized animals who may never be adoptable receive personalized attention, loving rehabilitation, and a peaceful retirement here.
 The farm includes expansive gardens which not only provide rich vegetables and food for the animals, but opportunities for growth of the people who tend them.

 Our vision becomes truly special when we share it with you.
 We look forward to seeing you at the farm!
 Plan a Visit.

 Working with animals and gardening at a care farm have been widely shown to be healthy exercise, lower blood pressure, ease depression and stress, and help lonely people establish therapeutic relationships.

-We specialize in caring for disabled, elderly, sick or injured, and other special-needs animals that we take in from animal shelters, humane societies, law-enforcement agencies, and veterinarians who call on us to help save an animal’s life.
+We specialize in caring for disabled, elderly, sick or injured, and other special-needs animals that we take in from animal shelters, humane societies and law-enforcement agencies who call on us to help save an animal’s life.